bareos/bareos/docs/manuals/source/DeveloperGuide/netprotocol.rst

 Pipes are not used as they are considered unreliable for large serial data transfers between various hosts.

+The chapter :ref:`DeveloperGuideNetworkSequenceDiagrams` contains message sequences of backup, restore and copy jobs as examples, respectively.

 Network Routines
 ----------------